-County does not have a major airport and has limited exposure to commercial airlines flying over the county.
-However, there is significant amount of small aircraft that fly out of the local airports including agricultural chemical application planes or crop dusters.
+County does not have a major airport and has limited exposure to commercial airlines flying over the County.
+However, there is a significant amount of small aircraft that fly out of the local airports including agricultural chemical application planes or crop dusters.

-- Sargent County is particularly vulnerable for injurious and deadly automobile accidents because much of the County's road system are high speed rural roadways.
-Over half the automobile accidents had an injury or death since the adoption of the 2015 Plan through March 2020, as reported by the Sargent County Sheriff's Office: - o 72 total automobile accidents - o 35 of which had at least one injury/fatality - o 4 total fatalities - There are no reported Aircraft or Train related incidents since the adoption of the 2015 Plan. - The City of Gwinner is at a higher risk than other municipalities within the County for injury and death due to transportation accidents for two reasons; first, Gwinner experiences high volumes of traffic, including large trucks, as consequence of the Doosan Bobcat facility located in town.
-Secondly, there is an airport is located within the City limits.
+- Sargent County is particularly vulnerable to injurious and deadly automobile accidents because much of the County's road system is high-speed rural roadways.
+Over half the automobile accidents had an injury or death since the adoption of the 2015 Plan through March 2020, as reported by the Sargent County Sheriff's Office: - o 72 total automobile accidents - o 35 of which had at least one injury/fatality - o 4 total fatalities - There are no reported Aircraft or Train related incidents since the adoption of the 2015 Plan. - The City of Gwinner is at a higher risk than other municipalities within the County for injury and death due to transportation accidents for two reasons; first, Gwinner experiences high volumes of traffic, including large trucks, as a consequence of the Doosan Bobcat facility located in town.
+Secondly, there is an airport that is located within the City limits.

-- Sheriff's Department responds to and tracks transportation accidents. - The county is currently protected by 5 volunteer fire districts which correspond to the 7 municipalities: 1) Rutland-Cayuga, 2) Milnor, 3) Forman-Havana, 4) Gwinner, and 5) Cogswell. - Sargent County maintains an EMS service, with ambulances stationed in Milnor and in Forman.
-The EMS service covers Sargent County and part of neighboring Ransom Countya total to 4,300 people in 866 square miles.
+- Sheriff's Department responds to and tracks transportation accidents. - The county is currently protected by 5 volunteer fire districts that correspond to the 7 municipalities: 1) Rutland-Cayuga, 2) Milnor, 3) Forman-Havana, 4) Gwinner, and 5) Cogswell.
+Lidgerwood (Richland County), Oakes (Dickey County), and Wyndemere (Richland County) Fire Districts also protect portions of unincorporated Sargent County. - Sargent County maintains an EMS service, with ambulances stationed in Milnor and Forman.
+The EMS service covers Sargent County and part of neighboring Ransom Countya total of 4,300 people in 866 square miles.